jundalisay/spblist/content/en/research/descartes/meteors/discourse-07.md

 Even because I have never seen such sights, and I know how the reports of them are usually falsified and augmented by superstition and ignorance, I will be content to touch in a few words all the causes that seem to me capable of producing them.

-The first is that there are several clouds in the air, small enough to be taken for so many soldiers, and which falling one on the other, envelop enough exhalations to cause a quantity of small flashes, and throw small fires and maybe also make small noises, by which means these soldiers seem to fight.
+1. There are several clouds in the air, small enough to be taken for so many soldiers.

+These fall one on the other, envelop enough exhalations to cause a quantity of small flashes, and throw small fires and maybe also make small noises, by which means these soldiers seem to fight.

-The second is that there are also such clouds in the air, but that instead of falling one on the other, they receive their light from the fires and flashes of some great storm, which takes place elsewhere so far away, that it cannot be perceived there.
+2. There are clouds that, instead of falling one on the other, receive their light from the fires and flashes of some great storm which takes place elsewhere so far away that it cannot be perceived there.

-And the third, that these clouds, or some other more northern ones from which they receive their light, are so high that the sun's rays reach them.
+3. These clouds, or some other more northern ones from which they receive their light, are so high that the sun's rays reach them.

 For if we take heed to the Refractions and Reflections that two or three such clouds can cause, we will find that they do not need to be very high to make such lights appear towards the North, after the hour of twilight has passed; and sometimes also the sun itself, at the time it should be set.

-But this does not seem to belong so much to this discourse as to the following ones, where I have the intention of speaking of all the things that can be seen in the air without being there; after having here finished the explanation of all those that are seen there, in the same way that they are there.**
+But this does not seem to belong so much to this discourse as to the following ones, where I have the intention of speaking of all the things that can be seen in the air without being there; after having here finished the explanation of all those that are seen there, in the same way that they are there.

-I have added some notes to the translation to clarify some of the concepts and terminology.
-For example, I have explained that "flocons" means "snowflakes" and that "gresle" means "hail".
-I have also clarified that the "cold wind" is the wind that causes the hail to form.

-I have also been told that a third rainbow has sometimes been seen above the two ordinary ones; but which was much weaker, and about as far from the second as the second was from the first.
-Which I do not judge could have happened, unless there were hailstones, very round, and very transparent, mixed with the rain, in which the refraction being notably greater than in water, the outer rainbow should have been much larger there, and thus appear above the other.
-And for the inner one which by the same reason should have been smaller than the inner one of the rain, it may be that it will not have been noticed, because of the great luster of this one: or that their ends having joined, they will not have been counted both for one.

-But for one whose colors will have been arranged differently than usual.

-And this reminds me of an invention to make signs appear in the sky, which could cause great admiration to those who would not know the reasons.
-I suppose you already know how to show the rainbow by means of a fountain.
-As if the water that comes out of the small holes ABC, jumping high enough, spreads in the air in all directions towards R, and the sun is towards Z, so that ZEM being a straight line the angle MER can be about 42 degrees, the eye E will not fail to see the iris towards R, quite similar to the one that appears in the sky.
-To which it must now be added that there are oils, spirits of wine, and other liquids, in which refraction is significantly greater or smaller than in ordinary water, and which are no less clear and transparent.
-So that one could arrange several fountains in order; in which there are various of these liquids, one would see by their means a whole large part of the sky full of the colors of the iris: namely by making the liquids, whose refraction would be the greatest, be the closest to the spectators; and that they do not rise so high that they prevent the view of those that would be behind.
-Then because by closing part of the holes ABC one can make disappear such part of the iris RR as one wants, without removing the others, it is easy to understand that in the same way, opening and closing the holes of these various fountains at the right time, we can make what appears colored have the figure of a cross, or a column, or some other such thing, which gives rise to admiration.
-But I admit that it would take skill and expense, in order to proportion these fountains, and to make the liquids jump so high that these figures could be seen from afar by a whole people, without the artifice being discovered.